Axway/unified-catalog-migration/README.md

 * CLIENT_ID to use a service account instead of a real user
 * CLIENT_SECRET to set the service account private key.
-* CENTRAL_URL (default US) to connect to the appropriate environment
 * PLAN_TITLE to set the default plan title
 * PLAN_QUOTA to set the default plan quota
 * PUBLISH_TO_MARKETPLACES to know if products need to be publish to marketplace